Published in the July 6, 2017, edition of the Lyons Recorder.

 Before Habitat for Humanity can break ground, final paperwork steps in the process must be completed.
 These final steps are the approval of engineering documents by Town of Lyons staff.
 Joe Kubala of the Town of Lyons engineering department said Friday that he was working on review and comments for the grading plan in the engineering documents for new Habitat homes.
 He said he hoped to get the review and comments to Habitat for Humanity by this week.
 Kubala said that typically, if the applying entity submits a modified document back that incorporates and addresses all the comments from the Town of Lyons staff, an engineering document can be approved in a day or two.

-In November 2016, Habitat for Humanity of the St. Vrain Valley purchased six residential lots on Park Street, west of 2nd Ave, south of the former Valley Bank building (which remains on a separate commercial lot) and plans to build 3 duplexes.
+In November 2016, Habitat for Humanity of the St. Vrain Valley purchased six residential lots on Park Street, east of 2nd Ave, south of the former Valley Bank building (which remains on a separate commercial lot) and plans to build 3 duplexes.
 Two rounds of applications for homeownership have been completed, and Habitat for Humanity is taking a pause before a third round of applications for Lyons.
 For the 6 homes in Lyons, two applications were selected in the first round, and two more applications were selected in the second round.
 The third round, when it opens, will select applications for the remaining two Lyons homes.

 Habitat for Humanity of the St Vrain Valley executive director Dave Emerson has explained said that Habitat staff is busy in the application process for other new homes in Longmont and Dacono.
 Also, Lyons construction dates were pushed out because the development plan/engineering documents approval took longer than expected.
 Habitat for Humanity doesn’t want to rush selecting all 6 homeowners because of the time before all 6 homes is Lyons are completed.